 What do you think of your blog?
 Are you ready to take action and monetize your blog?

-So my call to action for you today is this…
+So, my call to action for you today is this…

-3. Start taking small steps towards creating this asset, by introducing yourself or bringing it to life today.
+- Start taking small steps towards creating this asset, by introducing yourself or bringing it to life today.

 I highly recommend that you make a list of your personal choices for the best ways to make money blogging, based on time and effort, and visualize them through the lens of activating your own skills and interests.

-It will take time (months) to go from launching a brand new blog to learning how to make money blogging, but the effort is worth it.
+It will take time (months) to go from launching a brand new blog to learning how to make money from blogging, but the effort is worth it.